PawseySC/using-nimbus/_episodes/10-cloud-best-practices.md

 - "Learn best practices for the cloud"
 - "Understand how to install software on my VM"
 - "Know the process to get an allocation"
+keypoints:
+- "Snapshot and update your VM"
+- "Google is your friend"
 ---

 ## Best practices